-Winter’s cold temperatures take a toll on us all — and what else would we do but recommend taking a quick, refreshing break?
+Even if you've just returned from a Christmas vacation (lucky you!), winter's cold temperatures take a toll on us all -- and what else would we do but recommend taking a quick, refreshing break?
+Right now, there are some great deals -- but only if you know where to look.
 We checked out our favorite summer spots for nothing short of a fabulous (if frigid) winter break.

 Why Now: Unlike its other cottage-y counterparts, the Vanessa Noel has minimalist chic room decor that reminds us more of the Delano in South Beach.
 This spot is no-kids-allowed, so if you’re looking to tote your entire fam, you’ll have to find an alternate resort.
 Great for couples, though, there’s also the hip, delicious Cafe V and a killer shoe store attached to satisfy any fashionista’s shopping needs.